Otabek-1/Health-Tracker/replit.md

-# Health Tracker Bot
+# Health Tracker Telegram Bot

 ## Overview

-A Telegram bot designed to track daily health metrics with AI-powered analysis and insights.
-The bot collects user data including sleep time, physical activity, aggression levels, and mood ratings, then provides personalized health recommendations based on pattern analysis.
-Features include user registration, daily data collection, automated reminders, and comprehensive health analytics.
+This is a comprehensive health tracking Telegram bot with a real-time monitoring dashboard.
+The application allows users to track various health metrics including weight, daily steps, water intake, exercise time, sleep duration, and mood through an interactive Telegram interface.
+The system features persistent data storage, customizable reminders, data export capabilities, and a web-based dashboard for monitoring bot status and user analytics.
+The application is specifically designed for deployment on Replit with 24/7 uptime capabilities.

 ## User Preferences